About Us

 Bath Astronomical Society roots began in Bob Newman’s living room with Bob, his daughter Priscilla, and a family friend discussing astronomy.
 They decided that Bath, a city famous as being the home to Sir William Herschel, should really have an astronomical club of its own.

-In 1976 Bob Newman and Dave Ollis went to the Bath Chronicle and put an article out about the proposed formation of a club, for anyone of any ability, who loved looking at the stars to meet up and have discussions about the subject.
-The first meeting was held at the Percy Boys Club on New King Street, almost opposite the Herschel’s home, and the hope was that possibly a dozen or so would turn up.
+In March 1976 Bob Newman and Dave Ollis went to the Bath Chronicle and put an article out about the proposed formation of a club, for anyone of any ability, who loved looking at the stars to meet up and have discussions about the subject.
+The first meeting was held at 8pm on Wednesday 24th March at the Percy Boy’s Club on New King Street, almost opposite the Herschel’s home, and the hope was that possibly a dozen or so would turn up.
 What a surprise, that almost 50 people came – people of all ages, from children to OAPs – all interested in the science of astronomy!!

 At this inaugural meeting, it was decided that Dave Ollis would be the first chair and Bob Newman would be Treasurer.
-Notable new members present included Dick Phillips and Mike Tabb, who later took over the chair from Dave Ollis.
+Notable new members present included John Mudford, C. Whittock, R. Richardson, R. Orme, M. Purves, Dick Phillips and Mike Tabb, who later took over the chair from Dave Ollis.
 Young Priscilla Newman volunteered to make the tea; a job she continued to do for the next decade!
 The new Society was to have its own newsletter (the ‘Eyepiece’) with Dick Philips as editor and Bob and Priscilla using a battered old manual printer to reproduce.
 From the earliest days meetings had speakers from both within and outside the Society, and the Society had its own handbuilt observatory in the garden of Michael Tabb in Batheaston; it housed a 10 1/2″ Newtonian reflector.

 The Society grew to near 300 members within a few years but with the onset of the 1980’s member numbers waivered.
 An exhibition of astronomy at the BRSLI in Queen Square in 1981 bolstered numbers.
 The excitement of Halley’s Comet in 1985/86 also had an impact on membership with public observing at the Civil Service Club at Claverton Down.